CosmWasm/book/src/wasmd-quick-start/preparing-account.md

 # Preparing account

 The first thing you need to interact with testnet is a valid account.
-Start with adding a new key to `wasmd` configuration:
+Start with adding a new key to the `wasmd` configuration:

 ```
 $ wasmd keys add wallet